tariqk-analytics/user-engagement-analysis-sql-python-statistics/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
-A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.
+This project investigates how reviews, check-ins, tips, sentiment scores, and elite user activity influence restaurant performance.
+A complete analytical workflow was built using SQL for data extraction and processing, and Python for correlation analysis, sentiment evaluation, statistical analysis, trend evaluation and behavioral insights.

 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>